 We have to work much harder to stay relaxed and grounded in a performance.
 If you’ve taken any of my workshops that include breathing, then you know the huge difference something that seems so simple and intuitive can impact your dance and well, life in general.
 Here are some additional exercises to help ease performance anxiety and panic.

 1. Remember to breathe through your nose.
 This calms the parasympathetic nervous system and is a way for your mind and body to connect and tell each other everything is OK, you are calm and in charge.
 No need to transition into “fight or flight” mode.

 3. Practice this slow breathing exercise whenever you are in chorus.
-Eventually you want to do it for your entire performance, but it will take some work and building up to that.
+Eventually you want to do it for your entire performance, but it will take some work to build up to that.
 So for now, think of chorus as an opportunity to reconnect with your breath and send some of that calming, positive energy to the featured group.

 4. The day of your performance, set your intention as soon as you wake up.
 Do a few slow breathing exercises first thing.
 Repeat this throughout your day!
 Get your blood, muscles and brain oxygenated!
 It’s as important as your stage makeup or costuming.

 5. Many dancers listen to their music while they are getting ready.
 This is another perfect opportunity to reconnect a slow, strong breath with your music.
 Your diaphragm is muscle and you can “drill” these breathing exercises to get them into muscle memory.
 Same as your smile, zils and shimmy.